 Cost: Attendance at the tournament is free to the public; school teams must pay a registration fee, purchase a robot, and buy each year's playing field of missions.
 There is also a standard fee for tournament participation.

 Contact: Dartmouth students interested in mentoring a FIRST LEGO League team and schools who would like to participate in the Dartmouth LEGO Leagues should contact Kelly Randall , 425-220-8169 or Dartmouth LEGO League.

-Find out what's on our minds and play with our toys!
-Each spring Thayer School welcomes the public into our laboratories and work areas to see how engineering prepares students to innovate in medicine, public policy, law, architecture, design, technology, entrepreneurship, and more.
-Learn about engineering in medicine, energy advances, emerging technologies, humanitarian projects, tour research labs, visit industry exhibitions and more.
+Each Spring, Thayer School welcomes the public into its laboratories and work areas to see how engineering prepares students to innovate in medicine, public policy, law, architecture, design, technology, entrepreneurship, and more.
+Enjoy tours, exhibits, and demonstrations by engineering faculty, staff and students as well as engineers from local industry.